Increasing Access to Medication-Assisted Treatment of Opioid Abuse in Rural Primary Care Practices

-The Agency for Healthcare Research and Quality (AHRQ) is investing in a series of grants to discover how we can best support primary care practices and rural communities in delivering MAT through a series of grants that will be awarded soon.
+The Agency for Healthcare Research and Quality (AHRQ) is investing in a series of grants to discover how we can best support primary care practices and rural communities in delivering MAT.
 AHRQ is investing approximately $12 million over 3 years in this initiative, which was announced on July 15, 2016.

 For those who don’t know, this is what AHRQ does—invest in research to address pressing problems in health care delivery and develop the tools and training to ensure that health care systems and professionals understand the evidence and can use it to improve health and health care.
 This initiative will bring together innovative teams of State health departments, academic health centers, researchers, local community organizations, physicians, nurses, and patients to bring MAT to hundreds of rural practices in places such as Muskogee County, Oklahoma, where there were more than 10 opioid-related deaths per 100,00 people per year over the past few years, where over 1300 people are thought to be in need of treatment for opioid addiction, and there are currently no primary care physicians providing MAT.
 And Bent, Colorado, where the rate of overdose death rate has increased from fewer than 10 to over 20 per 100,000 since 2002.